-Other associated features of these pediatric fractures include nausea and vomiting along with minimal external evidence of trauma despite marked motility restriction; therefore, the lack of ecchymosis or edema should not deter the clinician from suspecting a serious injury.
+Other associated features of these pediatric fractures include nausea and vomiting due to a vasovagal response, pain with eye movement, and minimal external evidence of trauma despite marked motility restriction; therefore, the lack of ecchymosis or edema, which are common soft-tissue signs in orbital trauma, should not deter the clinician from suspecting a serious injury.

 Double vision may exist in extremes of gaze only, if orbital congestion is excessive.
 An important test to determine whether a muscle is entrapped is forced ductions.
 Restriction on forced ductions usually distinguishes entrapment of orbital contents from a contusion of the extraocular muscle, a lesion of the nerve, or simple congestion of the orbit.
 However, early on, if a muscle is swollen, it may be difficult to differentiate the swelling from true entrapment.
 A pseudo–Duane retraction syndrome or retraction of the globe and narrowing of the palpebral fissure upon attempted abduction may occur with medial wall fracture associated with medial rectus entrapment, and it is pathognomonic for this complication.

 Other signs that should raise the suspicion of a medial wall fracture in orbital trauma are epistaxis, orbital emphysema, and CSF rhinorrhea.
 These signs occur less frequently than motility disturbances.
 Be alert for CSF rhinorrhea because it represents injury to the layers enveloping the brain and, thus, is an indication for prophylactic broad-spectrum antibiotics and neurosurgical consultation.
 Epistaxis may occur either in isolated medial wall fractures or in conjunction with naso-orbital fractures.